 A change I hope we’ll see is a move away from centralized identity stores.
 A lot of us trust providers such as Facebook and Google to identify us to websites.
 This means we’re telling these providers a lot about where we spend our time on the web.
 Google knows if we’re signing into a hardware store or a service offering advice on a medical condition.
 And what happens if Google changes their model and starts charging us to use our Google identities?

-The challenge is how we move away from a reliance on providers we may not entirely trust and to more decentralized systems.
+The challenge is how we move away from a reliance on providers we may not entirely trust and to more decentralised systems.
 Decentralized systems build a safer internet because I can take my data from a provider such as Facebook and Google and use it without the provider knowing what I’m doing.
 This means I can prove things like age, earnings, or state nationality without the issuer of that data needing to know why.

 I think decentralized identity will start to become reality soon.
 We’re working with a number of customers to test what’s possible and hope to get something into Live use very soon.